 Spring Clothing Shines During Early Memorial Day Sales

-Save Money By Avoiding Stereotypical Mother's Day Gifts
+Save Money by Avoiding Stereotypical Mother's Day Gifts

 The longer you wait to buy your Mother's Day gifts, the more you'll pay.
-In previous years, our deal database has shown that jewelry deals tend to increase in price at the beginning of the month, which means procrastinators will pay a premium for their gifts.
-Our advice?
-Buy your mom something that you know is heavily discounted, such as items from our list of Editors' Choice deals, which include everything from apparel to tech.
-(Also check out our full guide on how to save money on Mother's Day sale and is knocking up to an impressive 80% off with additional "buy more, save more" discounts.
+In previous years, our deal database has shown that jewelry deals tend to increase in price at the beginning of the month, which means procrastinators will pay a premium.
+Fortunately, this year, Jewelry.com has already posted its Mother's Day sale and is knocking up to an impressive 80% off with additional "buy more, save more" discounts.

 Upgrade Your Mattress

 Our deal archives show that spring is one of the best seasons for mattress shopping, and Memorial Day will usher in new deals this month.
 If you're flexible on the specific type of mattress you buy, then don't settle for anything less than 50% off.
 Also look for stackable coupons, which could take 10% to 40% off already-discounted items.

 Celebrate Your Inner Geek With Star Wars Sales